 Lake and Beach Management Districts

-In 2008 the lake management district provisions were amended to include the formation of beach management districts (Laws of 2008, ch.
-301).
+In 2008, the lake management district provisions were amended to include the formation of beach management districts (Chapter 36.61 RCW).
 The purpose of the lake and beach district legislation is to establish a governmental mechanism by which property owners can embark on a program of lake or beach improvement and maintenance.
 Our Lake and Beach Management Districts webpage provides a general overview, including relevant statutes, formation procedures, and examples of local provisions.

 Shellfish Protection Districts

 The provisions in Ch.
 90.72 RCW encourage, and in some cases, require counties to establish shellfish protection districts and programs to curb the loss of productive shellfish beds caused by nonpoint sources of pollution, such as stormwater runoff, failing on-site sewage systems, and wastes related to agricultural practices.
 The Washington State Department of Health (DOH) maintains a shellfish safety information map to indicate areas where shellfish should/should not be harvested.

-State and federal drinking water rules require Group A community water systems — those which serve 15 or more connections or 25 or more people — to produce and distribute a Consumer Confidence Report (CCR) to customers and the state Department of Health before July 1 each year.
+State and federal drinking water rules require Group A community water systems — those which serve 15 or more connections or 25 or more people — to produce and distribute a Consumer Confidence Report (CCR) to customers and the state DOH before July 1 each year.
 DOH’s Preparing a Consumer Confidence Report webpage offers links to the current year's state certification form, tips for preparing a user-friendly report, and a checklist for CCR compliance.

-- Longview Water Distribution Division — Includes annual water quality reports
+- Longview: Water Distribution Division — Includes links to water quality reports.

-- Port Angeles Water Utility – see Consumer Confidence Water Quality Reports section
+- Port Angeles: Water Utility — See Consumer Confidence Water Quality Report section.

 Special Purpose Districts